 - 1. Oncotype DX may be inferior than current approaches when guiding patients towards the "chemotherapy sparing" option (in terms of the likelihood of clinically meaningful worsening of cancer outcomes) - a.
 Incorrect comparison in the submitted randomised trial (TAILORx) MSAC considered that the preferred randomised comparison (like MINDACT for MammaPrint) would be between using Oncotype DX or using current approaches.
 The actual comparison relied on an Oncotype DX result for both arms; patients with a particular range of results were randomised to adjuvant chemotherapy with endocrine therapy or to versus endocrine therapy alone.
 This makes it difficult to apply the results of this trial to address the question of how the uptake of this test in Australia would affect the health of patients proposed as being suitable candidates for the test. - b.
-Flawed conduct of the submitted randomised trial - MSAC considered that the extensive and differential losses of randomised participants after entering the trial suggested that important biases were not adequately minimised in the trial.
-If this at least partially informed censoring could be adjusted for (say via a suitable statistical analysis), this would be expected to extend the upper limit of the 95% confidence interval.
+Flawed conduct of the submitted randomised trial - MSAC considered that the extensive and differential losses of randomised participants after entering the trial suggested that important biases contributing to at least partially informative censoring were not adequately minimised in the trial.
+Such biases would be expected to extend the upper limits of the 95% confidence intervals towards and possibly beyond the prespecified minimal clinically important differences (MCIDs).

 Specifically, in the context of a trial recording low events overall (836 events of invasive disease recurrence in a total of 6907 patients with an RS of 11-25 randomised, such that 12% experienced such an event), substantial and differential changes in the flow of the numbers of patients randomised to each group were reported in Figure 1 of Sparano et al. (NEJM, 2018), see Table 1 below.
 Of the 3449 assigned to the chemotherapy plus endocrine therapy arm, 1101 (32%) would not contribute to a per protocol analysis, yet only 584 (17%) of the 3458 assigned to the endocrine therapy alone arm did not contribute to this analysis.
-The differential changes between the two groups all tend to diminish any true differences between the randomised groups, and thus bias the trial results towards concluding non-inferiority:
+The mostly differential changes between these two randomised arms listed below tend to diminish any true differences in the trial results between them, and thus bias them towards concluding non-inferiority:

-o patients who were excluded after randomisation (more in the chemotherapy plus endocrine therapy arm [137, 4%] than in the endocrine therapy alone arm [59, 2%])
+patients who were excluded from the intention to treat analysis after randomisation (more in the chemotherapy plus endocrine therapy arm [137, 4%] than in the endocrine therapy alone arm [59, 2%])

-- crossover of treatments given between groups (i.e. there were more patients in the chemotherapy plus endocrine therapy arm who did not receive chemotherapy [608, 18%], than patients in the endocrine therapy alone arm who did receive adjuvant chemotherapy [185, 5%]) - o patients who withdrew consent (more in the chemotherapy plus endocrine therapy arm [148, 4%] than in the endocrine therapy alone arm [116, 3%]) - o patients who were lost to follow-up (similar in the chemotherapy plus endocrine therapy arm [208, 6%] and in the endocrine therapy alone arm [224, 6%]).
+- crossover of treatments given between groups (i.e. there were more patients in the chemotherapy plus endocrine therapy arm who did not receive chemotherapy [608, 18%], than patients in the endocrine therapy alone arm who did receive adjuvant chemotherapy [185, 5%]) - patients who withdrew consent (more in the chemotherapy plus endocrine therapy arm [148, 4%] than in the endocrine therapy alone arm [116, 3%]) - patients who were lost to follow-up (similar in the chemotherapy plus endocrine therapy arm [208, 6%] and in the endocrine therapy alone arm [224, 6%]).